Pornography in Bangladesh: Transition to the digital age

-Beginning in the late 1990s, the expansion of internet infrastructure in Bangladesh facilitated the distribution of pornography.
+Beginning in the late 1990s, the expansion of internet in Bangladesh facilitated the distribution of pornography.
 Internet subscribers grew from 186,000 in 2000 to 617,300 by 2009, a surge driven primarily by the proliferation of cyber cafés in urban areas like Dhaka.
 In these cyber cafés, users could gain affordable access to global pornographic websites.

 In the mid-2000s, digital storage media such as CDs and USB drives replaced celluloid reels, allowing for the easy portability and duplication of pornographic material.
 The introduction of cheap mobile data plans in the late 2000s and early 2010s further accelerated this evolution.
 Smartphone use enabled peer-to-peer sharing and rudimentary streaming of both imported and amateur domestic content, especially around 2010 as online uploads of locally produced clips began to increase.

 As early as March 2009, ad hoc measures were taken to block specific pornography-hosting sites.
 While these initial blocks targeted public foreign platforms, they proved ineffective due to VPNs and local networks.

-Types of publication
+Types of publications

 Print

 Pornographic materials may include perverted and paraphilic novels, sometimes with illustrations, which are often sold by small roadside book shops.

 Internet

 In 2009, studies by the Manusher Jonno Foundation found increase in production of child pornography.
 In 2013, a report by the Bangladesh Sangbad Sangstha cited a study that found that over 30 million taka worth of pornography is downloaded per month in cyber cafes in Dhaka, Bangladesh.
 The report also found that 77 percent of pornography viewers were underage.

 In 2015, the High Court Division asked the government to stop pornographic material in social media.
 In 2016, Bangladesh government minister Tarana Halim, had announced plans to block internet porn sites in Bangladesh.
 The information and telecommunications minister of the 11th parliamentary government of Bangladesh Mostafa Zabbar blocked nearly 20,000 porn websites access in Bangladesh from November 2018 to February 2019.

+In 2025, a couple were arrested for producing, distributing and recruiting for intention of producing pornography under Pornography Control Act 2012.